 Talking design with Thierry Despont

 Interiors supremo, architect, painter and garden landscaper, Thierry Despont is a man who relishes new challenges.
-Here he takes time out of his hectic schedule to relive some of his Dorchester Collection highlights.

 What’s the secret of your success?